Portugal Pilgrimage Fatima

 - Chapel of the Apparitions – It is the most important place on this pilgrimage site.
 It’s the heart of the Sanctuary!
 It was built on the site where the Virgin Mary appeared.
 You can see the original statue of Our Lady.
 In the crown, there’s the bullet that almost killed Pope John Paul II in 1981.

-- Gift Shop – Around the Shrine has thousand of small stores with gifts.
+- Gift Shop – Around the Shrine there are thousands of small stores with gifts.